ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 ## Open Issues

-1. API to configure text justification.
-Our working decision is that numeric column text and headers should be right aligned.
+1. API to configure text alignment.
+Our working decision is that numeric column text should be right aligned while string column text should remain left aligned.
 Any alternatives we choose that might display numeric data will need a way to configure this.
 We'll update the HLD with a recommendation once we reach consensus on which alternatives to pursue (you're welcome to comment with ideas now though).